 “I could fill an entire second life with working on my prints,” Dutch graphic artist M.C.
 Escher once said.
 During his lifetime, he made 448 lithographs, woodcuts and wood engravings and over 2000 drawings and sketches.
 Besides his work as a graphic artist, M.C.
 Escher also illustrated books, designed tapestries, postage stamps and murals.

-“[The exhibition] celebrates the confluence of art and science through the work of one of the great icons of 20th century art.
+A retrospective of his artworks can now be seen at the exhibition “Journey to Infinity: Escher’s World of Wonder”, currently showing at the ArtScience Museum in Singapore, marking the exhibition’s premiere in Southeast Asia.
+Escher’s works that walk the fine line between art, mathematics, science and poetry, are renowned for their paradoxical designs, intricate details and meticulous precision.
+Escher had a natural intuition for mathematical drawings, and was captivated by repeating patterns of interlocking tessellations, and the paradoxical representations of infinity. “[The exhibition] celebrates the confluence of art and science through the work of one of the great icons of 20th century art.
 Escher’s work brilliantly illustrates the poetry of mathematics, and the scientific processes at play within architecture and design,” said Honor Harger, Executive Director of ArtScience Museum.
 “As such, there is no better place to stage a major exhibition of his work, than right here at ArtScience Museum, an institution dedicated to the interconnection of art, science and culture.
 We are looking forward to inviting the public to step into Escher’s playful and imaginative world, filled with impossible constructions, optical illusions, and surprising visions.”